thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Variables

 In JavaScript, variables lets you give a name to a value.
 Think of a variable as a bucket that you can store one thing inside of it.
 To create a new variable, use the `var` keyword followed by the name of the variable.
-A **keyword** is a word that has special meaning and is reserved by JavaScript.

 ```javascript
 var person;
 ```

+A **keyword** is a word that has special meaning and is [reserved by the ECMAScript standard](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords).

 The word variable means 'can change' or 'can vary'.
 In JavaScript, the value inside a variable can vary over time.
 Additionally, a JavaScript variable can store many different types of values.
 However, if you put a new value in a variable, the old one goes away.